stefangabos/stefangabos/README.md

 I develop rock-solid PHP libraries and super-lightweight, highly optimized, bad-ass jQuery plugins and open-source them because I am a web developer even when I'm not at work.

-According to [Git Awards](http://git-awards.com/users/search?login=stefangabos) I am among the top developers in the world :)

 When working, I listen to massive amounts of music – alternative rock, in general.
 When I am not working (it sometimes happens), I enjoy playing the guitar, sleeping, cooking, watching Formula One or a good movie.

 <!--